w3c/wai-media-guide/planning.md

 ### Inform Users When Not Needed {#none}
 {:.no_toc}

-<p>If your video does not need captions (because there is no substantive audio content) or does not need audio description (because there is no substantive visual content), it's good to let users know that.
+If your video does not need captions (because there is no substantive audio content) or does not need audio description (because there is no substantive visual content), it's good to let users know that.
 Otherwise, they might think that you accidentally forgot to provide it.

-For example:</p>
+Users who need captions will look there, so you can provide a captions file with only the appropriate indication, such as "[background music]".
+Or you can provide the information in text with the video, such as:

 {::nomarkdown}
 {% include box.html type="start" class="" %}
 {:/}

-Captions not needed: The only sound with this video is background music.
-There is no speaking.
+Captions not needed: The only sound in this video is background music.

 {::nomarkdown}
 {% include box.html type="end" %}